Izemaj/password-manager-app/README.md

 <h1>Password Generator</h1>

-<p>This is a simple Python script that generates a random password using a combination of letters, numbers, and symbols.
-It includes a GUI built with Tkinter that allows you to save the generated password and other login information to a text file.</p>
+<p>This is a simple Python app that serves as a password manager.
+It allows you to save your login information for various websites, including the website URL, your email or username, and your password.
+The app also includes a feature to generate random passwords, which can be useful if you want to create a new password for a website but are having trouble coming up with one on your own.
+The app has a GUI built with Tkinter that makes it easy to use, and it saves your login information to a text file for easy access later.</p>

 <h2>Prerequisites</h2>